attack-monkey/matcha/README.md

 Special runtime interfaces can be used to match against in place of values...

-Here we use `$string` in place of the literal name.
+Here we use `$string` in place of the literal 'johnny'.

 ```typescript